Ikuze/jenkins-dynamic-inventory/README.md

 	Default: False

-Once you have enabled the use of cache, you can use whatever cache plugin you want to use.
+Once you have enabled the use of the cache, you can use whatever cache plugin you want to use.
 Each plugin will use their own parameters, you can find detailed documentation about cache plugins and their parameters here: [cache doc](http://docs.ansible.com/ansible/devel/plugins/cache.html)

 ##### Constructed